Gman-Superfly/AKIRA/CANONICAL_PARAMETERS.md

 - `experiments/013_EXP_DIFFERENTIAL_LR_VALIDATION.md` (lines 22-23)

 **Documents previously using Specification B:**
-- `praxis/PRETRAINING.md` — NOW UPDATED to use Spec B as warm-start only
+- `praxis/PRETRAINING.md`, now updated to use Spec B as warm-start only

 ---